 - The very cost of the vehicle indicates a source of money for lawsuits

-- The destruction of the vehicle causes more than a bit of financial loss
+- The destruction of the vehicle causes a huge financial loss

 To get an insurance quote, you will need to collect the following information: